fal-works/p5js-templates/docs/README.md

 ## Basic terms

+### Git and GitHub

-- [GitHub](https://github.co.jp/) is an online platform for hosting code that is managed by Git.
+[GitHub](https://github.co.jp/) is an online platform for hosting code that is managed by Git.

 And [Git](https://git-scm.com/) is a version control system, which will track changes to your code and do some other several jobs as well.

 Using Git is not required; Git is quite useful but might also be a little difficult for programming beginners.

+### npm

-- [npm](https://docs.npmjs.com/) is a large database on the web, from which you can download several packages including the tools described above.
+[npm](https://docs.npmjs.com/) is a large database on the web, from which you can download several packages including the tools described above.
+It also provides a package manager tool.
-It also provides a package manager tool, which is a CLI (i.e. `npm` commands) and is necessary for using the templates in this site (except the Template P).

 You only need to install [Node.js](https://nodejs.org/) to be able to use this.

 ## How to download a template

 Open a GitHub repository of any template linked above.

-Then, if you use Git and GitHub:
+Then do as follows:

+### With Git

 1. Click the "Use this template" button.
 This will copy the template and create a new repository for you.
 2. Click the "Code" button and check the URL for cloning the repository.
 3. Clone the repository with `git clone` command or something else.

-If not:
+### Without Git

 - Just click the "Code" button and then "Download ZIP".